nitintiwari5002/-Conscious-Flow-AI-Yoga/README.md

 ## ⭐ Key Features

-## 🔹 For Students
+## 🔹 For Enthusiasts
-- 🎤 **AI-powered mock interviews**
+- 🎤 **AI-powered asanas**
-- ✍️ Supports text, audio, and video responses
+- ✍️ Provides Asanas with their steps and benefits.
-- 🤖 Real-time AI feedback with improvement suggestions
+- 🤖 Real-time AI feedback for diet plan for vegans, vegetarian and non-vegetarian
-- 📄 Download full interview + analysis + Resume as **PDF**
-- 🎓 Career & interview-type based question generation
+- 📄 Also provides you the list of asanas to do to achieve the goal
-- 👤 User registration and login system
+- 👤 No User registration and login system required

 ---